 Make the most of your literary adventure and plan your day using the full Festival schedule.
 Be sure to register to attend this free weekend event.

-To make it easier to get to the Festival, hop on a shuttle bus supported by First Student, in front of Central Library at 55 York Boulevard from 10am to 4:30pm.
+To make it easier to get to the Festival, hop on a free shuttle bus supported by First Student, in front of Central Library at 55 York Boulevard from 10am to 4:30pm.
 A bus departs every 15 minutes.

 Stories change lives, and great tales never grow old.